masbicudo/oqueeh/_split.md

     </ans>

 #file=powershell/execute-multiple-commands-in-single-line.md
-    # Execute multiple command in a single line in PowerShell
+    # Execute multiple commands in a single line in PowerShell

     <ans>
     ```